 Gerard, “Girls after my own heart, see you in a couple of hours.”

-Seated in the courtyard, Mani brings preferred beverages, Gerard likes bourbon, lots of ice, splash of water.
-Ellen likes bourbon sometimes, keeps Maker’s Mark around, one of Gerard’s preferences.
+Later, seated in the courtyard, Mani brings preferred beverages, Gerard likes bourbon, lots of ice, splash of water.
+Ellen likes bourbon as well, keeps Maker’s Mark around, one of Gerard’s preferences.
 Tonight she offers him a surprise, Elijah Craig's 21 year old.

 Gerard, “My God, Ellen you surpass yourself, this is marvelous.
 How did you come on it?”